periplume/dofi/README.md

-been using linux for a long time. this is my first real "project", in other words, i am an amateur, and my approach has been to find and write good patterns that i can personally use and reuse. i suppose this project is a demonstration of reference.
+been using linux for a long time. this is my first real "project", in other words, i am an amateur, and my approach has been to find and write good patterns that i can personally use and reuse. i suppose this project is a demonstration of reference and inexperience.

 but really, this is just a wrapper for git, no more. git for non-git users.